-Learn more about how your age, race, and other factor may affect your prostate cancer risk.
+Learn more about how your age, race, and other factors may affect your prostate cancer risk.

-- PSA velocity or the rate of rise over time (faster increases risk of having cancer)
+- PSA velocity or the rate of rise over time (faster increase means more risk)

-- PSA density = PSA per volume of prostate (higher density increases risk of having cancer)
+- PSA density = PSA per volume of prostate (higher density means more risk)

-The other routine test is the DRE, or digital rectal exam.
-For this test, your doctor will insert a gloved, lubricated finger into your rectum and press toward the front of your body to feel the prostate.
-A prostate that’s enlarged or irregularly shaped, or bigger than it was at your previous test, is a red flag that should be investigated.
+The DRE, or digital rectal exam, may also be used as a baseline test along with the PSA test, though is not recommended as a screening test by itself.
+Your doctor will insert a gloved, lubricated finger into your rectum and press toward the front of your body to feel the prostate.
+A prostate that’s enlarged or irregularly shaped, or bigger than it was at your previous exam, is a red flag that should be investigated.

 Are there any other tests I should have as part of my screening routine?

-Better cancer specific blood- and urine-based tests are on the horizon, as well as investigations into using imaging, such as MRI, to help screen and target the biopsy for prostate cancer.
-Regardless, the PSA test remains an important tool in the diagnostic process.
+Better cancer-specific blood- and urine-based tests are on the horizon, as well as options for using imaging, such as MRI, to help screen and target the biopsy for prostate cancer.
+However, at this time they do not replace the PSA for screening and early detection.

 Learn more about how prostate cancer is diagnosed.